 Give a copy to all your providers

-Take a copy with you if you have to go to the hospital or the emergency department
+Take a copy with you if you go to the hospital or emergency room

 A living will is part of your advance directive.
-It’s a legal document that lists your wishes for medical treatment if you are terminally ill or can’t speak for yourself.
-It tells your family and doctors what medical treatment you do and don't want to have to keep you alive, if there’s no chance of your recovery.
-Living wills speak for you at the end of life or if you can no longer make decisions for yourself.
+It lists your wishes for medical treatment if you’re terminally ill or can’t speak for yourself.
+It tells your doctors what treatment you do or don’t want.
+This could include treatment or care that would keep you alive when there’s no chance of recovery.
+If you’re at least 18 and live in Kentucky, you can write a living will to:

 Choose a health care surrogate